Skip to contents

 Compositionality

 Compositional data arises when the counts don’t represent the entire population.
 In microbiome studies, the number of microbes that get sequenced is far less than the number of microbes from where the sample was collected.
 Articles by Gloor et al and McMurdie and Holmes propose the use of their analysis tools ( ALDEx2 and metagenomeSeq, respectively) to apply the proper statistical methods for this situation.
 Conversely, rbiom does not correct for compositionality.
-This is because correcting for compositionality introduces extra noise into your dataset and severely limits your selection of metrics and visualizations, typically without any significant benefit to analysis.
+This is because correcting for compositionality introduces extra noise into the dataset and severely limits the selection of metrics and visualizations, typically without any significant benefit to analysis.